convissor/login-security-solution/readme.txt

       This limits attackers ability to effectively probe your site, so they'll give up and go find an easier target.
     + If an account seems breached, the "user" is immediately logged out and forced to use WordPress' password reset utility.
 This prevents any damage from being done and verifies the user's identity.
+But if the user is coming in from an IP address they have used in the past, an email is sent to the user making sure it was them logging in.
       All without intervention by an administrator.
     + Can notify the administrator of attacks and breaches
     + Supports IPv6